estr3llas/estr3llas.github.io/_posts/2024-2-12-unveiling-custom-packers-a-comprehensive-guide.md

 ![](/images/unveiling-custom-packers/dridex-graph1.png)

-Now it gets trickier, if you go straight to the end of this subroutine, you won't encounter any control-flow deviation or any clue that leads us to the next stage of the unpacking procedure.
+Now it gets trickier, if the reader go straight to the end of this subroutine, it won't encounter any indirect call or any clue that leads us to the next stage of the unpacking procedure.

 > I encourage the reader to look deep into this function and finding the next stage by its own before continuing.

 This subroutine makes only 3 calls, which 2 of them are useless to us.
 So, the only option is the call to sub_409820.

 Following sub_409820, we can see a complex subroutine that make a lot of calls.
-On this situation, don't get away from your focus, trying to understand what each subroutine does will only take you to a infinite rabbit hole.
+On this situation, don't get away from your focus, trying to understand what each subroutine does will only takes to a infinite rabbit hole.
 My strategy here was searching for indirect calls on those subroutines.
 I've came up with two interesting ones:

 > Again, try it yourself before continuing.

 At 0x004099d1 there is a call to a stack variable.
 If we put a breakpoint there, we will soon see a call to VirtualAlloc.
 Step over and follow eax on dump 1.
 After that call, it makes a call to sub_406e40, which, at 00406f97, makes another call to eax.
 Placing a breakpoint on that address will reveal us another call to VirtualAlloc.
 Again, step over and follow eax on dump 2.

-> This is a very manual process, you will need to deep dive on those routines and really pay attention to get anything valuable from them.
+> This is a very manual process, the reader will need to deep dive on those routines and really pay attention to get anything valuable from them.

 Finally, at 00409d90, there is a call to another stack value.
 Placing a breakpoint on it and stepping into will reveal a PE file on dump 2.
 Dump it, but soon you will notice that it isn't our unpacked binary.
 That call (at 00409d90) is made to the previous allocated memory (dump 1).
 Knowing that, dump the content from dump 1 and open in your disassembler.

 As it starts the execution at the base address which was allocated (00520000 in my case), we can assume that sub_0 in the disassembler is our entrypoint.

 This shellcode is huge.
-There are plenty of indirect calls, you can find it yourself as an exercise.
+There are plenty of indirect calls which the reader can find them by itself as an exercise.

 ![](/images/unveiling-custom-packers/dridex-graph2.png)